edwardfung123/nodejs-workshop-reado/01/README.md

 - Create Heroku account
 - Deploy the app on Heroku
-  - Convert SQLite3 to Postgre
+  - [TODO] Convert SQLite3 to Postgre